sqroot-eu/sqroot.eu/_posts/2014/2014-01-22-military-service-month-5-november-2013.markdown

 Another weekend, another weekend pass.
 My hands still smell of weapon oil when I get home, a hundred kilometers from the base.
 It's good to wear civilian clothes again.

 A package from <a href="https://www.sparkfun.com/">Sparkfun Electronics</a> arrived, containing my first Arduino and other DIY/MAKE goodies I can't get from Estonia.
-NO99's play "<a href="http://www.no99.ee/lavastused.php?nid=85">Kolmapäev</a>" with a lovely long-lost friend makes the evening come alight.
+NO99's play "[Kolmapäev](http://no99.ee/lavastused/no54-kolmapaev)" with a lovely long-lost friend makes the evening come alight.

 {% picture 2014/01/electronics.jpg alt="Electronics from Sparkfun" %}